Business Risks

 Risk Treatment

-• Monitoring the competitive environment and identifying alternative technologies and market trends, to build a system that will enable the rapid development of new technologies.
-In China, we are making progress with preparations for local manufacturing, and in the United States, while monitoring the situation regarding additional tariffs, we are working closely with industry associations, with the safety and health of patients as our top priority.
+• In China, we are making progress with preparations for local manufacturing, and in the United States, while monitoring the situation regarding tariffs, we are working closely with industry associations, with the safety and health of patients as our top priority.

-• Taking a balanced approach to innovation through both in-house development and external technology acquisition via M&A and strategic alliances; as well as targeting high-value-added products such as those that may be used in an Intelligent Endoscopy Ecosystem.
+• To address risks arising related to market position and customer needs, the Olympus Group undertakes innovation through both in-house development and external technology acquisition via M&A and strategic alliances; as well as targeting high-value-added products such as those that may be used in an Intelligent Endoscopy Ecosystem.

-• Continuous refinement of M&A processes and systems to improve target selection, due diligence, and post-acquisition integration effectiveness.
+• To minimize risks associated with M&A activities, the Olympus Group engages in the continuous refinement of M&A processes and systems to improve target selection, due diligence, and post-acquisition integration effectiveness.

 Risk Category “Operations & Product”